Sacred Heart High School (East Grand Forks, Minnesota): 1952-1985

-Sports at Sacred Heart
+Sports

 Sacred Heart has offered a number of sports throughout its history largely through the support of a dedicated Athletic Association, formerly the Men's Club.
 This Association, for example, provided the equipment for the 1952 gymnasium at the cost of $6,000.
 Although their budget has grown greatly over the years, they continue to enthusiastically support the sports program entirely.
 Today, the Athletic Association must raise over $100,000 annually.
 This group of dedicated parents and friends of Sacred Heart raise the money with game passes, concession stand sales, vending, gym signs, sponsors, the annual dinner and social, and Fish Fries.
 The Athletic Club Fish Fries have become an area tradition that today serves 800 to 900 every Friday during the Lenten season.
 The work crews are made up the various sports teams and their parents each working a different Friday.